woliul/python180days/Phase 1/Week 1/day3 Extended.md

 - **Mixing both** is useful when you have fixed and changeable data together.

 Let me know if you need more examples! 😊

 ---

 # **Exercises**
-Great!
 Here are some exercises for you to practice lists, tuples, and mixing both.
 Try to solve them on your own first before checking the hints. 😊

 ## **🔹 Exercises Using Lists**
 ### **1️⃣ Modify a Shopping List**